ashartnett/ashartnett.github.io/markdowns/2research.md

  - Hartnett, A. (2014) Review of _Globalization & Social Movements: Islamism, Feminism and Social Justice_, 2nd ed. by Valentine Moghadam.
 St. Antony's International Review, 10(1): 135-37.

 ### Works in Progress
- - "Intra-Elite Conflict and the Demand for Democratization: Evidence from Khedival Egypt," with Mohamed Saleh (IAST).
  - "After Empires: Legacies of Foreign Rule and Long-Run Fiscal Capacity in Arab States," with Yusuf Magiya (Columbia).
- - "Landed Elites and State Capacity in MENA."
- - "Taxation and Representation Under Autocracy: Evidence from Jordan," with Laith Al-Ajlouni (Central European University).
  - "Becoming Jordanian: development and citizenship in rural Jordan," with Carol Palmer (CBRL-Amman).
+ - “Students Into Iraqis: The Politics of Education in Ba’athist Iraq,” Christiana Parreira (Princeton).
+ - “Private Education and the Public Sector: Evidence from Jordan,” with Gabriel Koehler-Derrick (Brown) and Melani Cammett (Harvard).

 ### Policy Papers, Opinion Pieces, and Essays
  - Allison Spencer Hartnett, Ezzeldeen al-Natour, Laith al-Ajlouni. ["Drastic Measures: Coercive Enforcement and Economic Effects of Pandemic Suppression in Jordan,"](https://pomeps.org/drastic-measures-coercive-enforcement-and-economic-effects-of-pandemic-suppression-in-jordan) POMEPS Collection: The COVID-19 Pandemic in North Africa and the Middle East, April, 2020.